HTTP 413 status code means a server refuses to process the request because the request body (also known as request entity or payload) is too large.

 0, which means there are no restrictions on request body size.

 It is worth mentioning that the limit is typically imposed by PHP.
-To increase the file upload and POST request size to 10 megabytes, set the following lines in
+To increase the file upload and POST request size to 10 megabytes, for example, set

 upload_max_filesize = 10M post_max_size = 10M